-The borrower should assume all responsibilities related to land acquisition and resettlement.
 Any RAP prepared in accordance with this RPF should include costs and budget.
-All persons adversely affected by land occupation are entitled to compensation and appropriate resettlement measures, whether they are identified at the RAP stage or not, and whether sufficient relief funds are available.
+All persons adversely affected by land acquisition are entitled to compensation and appropriate resettlement measures, whether they are identified at the RAP stage or not, and whether sufficient relief funds are available.
 Therefore, the RAP should include contingency costs, which should account for at least 10% of total resettlement costs to pay unforeseeable resettlement costs.